Sann5/Sann5.github.io/_pages/about.md

 My research interests lie in the intersection of medical research, computer science, and mathematical modeling.
 I am passionate about science and figuring out how life really works!
 More concretely I'm interested in uncovering how complex cellular systems produce observable phenotypes.
 My wish is to develop new mathematical models that allow us to mimic the complex behavior of these systems, and propose new hypotheses that can be tested in the lab.

-Some of my related interests are explainability and probabilistic approaches in machine learning, causality, and experimental design.
-I am also a big fan of the philosophy of science.